giahuylhoang/PupilBasedWakingUpEventDetection/README.md

 │   └── visualization/
 │       └── plotter.py
 └── data/
     ├── raw/                         # Input data files
     └── results/                     # Output results
 ```

 ## Contributing

 When contributing to this project:

-1. Make sure your code works on both macOS and Linux
+1. Make sure your code works on macOS, Linux, and Windows
-2. Test the setup process from a fresh clone
+2. Test the setup process from a fresh clone on all supported platforms
 3. Update this README if you add new features or change the setup process
+4. For Windows-specific changes, test with both batch files (.bat) and PowerShell scripts (.ps1)

 ## License